balena-io-modules/ts-types/README.md

 This is a monorepo using [Lerna](https://lernajs.io/).
 Read its docs for usage instructions.

+Use the `sample-package` folder as a template for the new folder under `packages`.

 ### Publishing

 Use `lerna publish` to publih all the packages with unrfeleased changes.